 Talent spreading the droplet with a pipette tip.

 Bake the slide in a 65-degree Celsius oven until the DNA solution has fully dried [1].
-Perform reductive amination by placing the baked slide in a 15-centimeter cell-culture dish [2] and place the dish in a fume hood on top of a shaker [3].
+Perform reductive amination by placing the baked slide in a 15-centimeter cell-culture dish [2] in a fume hood on top of a shaker [3].

 Talent placing the slides in oven.

-Talent placing the baked slides in a cell-culture dish.

-Talent placing the dish on a shaker kept in a fume hood.
+Talent placing the dish containing baked slides on a shaker kept in a fume hood.

 Gently mix 100 milligrams of sodium borohydride in 40 milliliters of PBS and add it to the dish, then turn on the shaker for 15 minutes [1].